AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-03-responsive-table-layout.md

 comments: true
 ---

 One of my pet peeves in web design is how tables are often not optimized for non-desktop experiences.
 Let's say I'm viewing Wikipedia on my iPhone, I'm looking through the episode list for _Star Trek: The Next Generation_ (I grew up in the late 80's --- deal), and the table has a lot of columns and data.
-There ends up being a lot of back-and-forth side scrolling, device flipping, and general annoyance as I muddle through that user experience.
+There ends up being a lot of back-and-forth side swiping, device flipping, and general annoyance as I muddle through that user experience.

 It's an issue that exists broadly across the web, even though there are several [responsive table solutions](https://www.sitepoint.com/responsive-data-tables-comprehensive-list-solutions/){:rel="external"} available, including this simple, CSS-only pattern: